Mak2006/graph-nosql-labs/Cassandra Concepts.md

  - **Partitioner** - The one that decides which partition the data goes in.
 The default program is the **Murmur3Partitioner**, other is **RandomPartitioner**
  - **Token** - One hash of a row, calculated by the partitioner
  - **Token range** - The range of possible tokens possible.
 This is subset of partition range.
+ - **Clustering columns** - this defines the storage order within partitions.
+Since Cassandra orders the rows within a partition based on clustering columns, you can perform "greater than" or "less than" operations on clustering columns after you specify the partition key
- - **Clustering columns** - this defines the storage order within partitions 10.**Sparse tables** - Tables where some cells may not have data.
+10.**Sparse tables** - Tables where some cells may not have data.
 10.**Ordering columns** -
  - **SSTable**